toptunes/Smile_Engine-Demo/README.md

 > We will make a lot of modules as a PHP file.
 But on per request will load one or maximum 5 child modules.
 > If you have the experience, you can make preload modules.
 > This Framework is suited for functional programmers that want to make easy scalable projects
-> You can't Define the function inside modules. either Do procedural programming or make a function on_ CPU/fn.php _and Do functional
+> You can't Define the function inside modules. either Do procedural programming or make a function on_ CPU/fn.php _
 > All existing modules are an example and are not part of the framework

 ### Links